enra64/iot-ledmatrix/host/docs/configuration.rst

     --errors-to-console              divert errors to console instead of logfile --logfile=                       set log file location. best to use absolute paths.
-    --start-script=                  set starting script, defaults to 'gameoflife'
+    --start-script=                  set starting script, defaults to 'gameoflife' --enable-gui                     enable a simplistic gui displaying what the matrix should currently show. combine with --disable-arduino-connection for easy testing. will fuck up stopping. recommended for debugging only